 - Provision (kickstart) your systems

 - Manage and deploy configuration files to your systems

 - Monitor your systems

 - Distribute content across multiple geographical sites in an efficient manner

 It manages software content updates for Red Hat derived distributions such as Fedora, CentOS, and Scientific Linux, within your firewall.
 Limited support for Debian is also available.
 Spacewalk allows administrators to efficiently manage the systems on their network.
 Through a simple user interface, administrators can perform patch management, updates, monitoring, and maintenance.
 And because Spacewalk is Web-based, it can be accessed from anywhere.
-Spacewalk or Proxy server options provide advanced capabilities and the ability to get updates directly from Red Hat with even greater levels of security and reduced network bandwidth.
+Quick Guide for Spacewalk or Proxy server options provide advanced capabilities and the ability to get updates directly from Red Hat with even greater levels of security and reduced network bandwidth.
 As I mentioned already spacewalk is the upstream project of Redhat Network Satellite (RHN).
 The Changes will occur frequenty in the Spacewalk project to fulfill this mission of having the latest technology.
 However, if your needs require stability and support over access to the latest management technology, you may decide that a Satellite subscription is right for you.

 1. Create a base channel within Spacewalk.

 Channels > Manage Software Channels > Create New Channel

 2. Fill up all the required fields such as Channel Name, Channel Label, and Channel Summary